History of David Lynch in Timeline

 In 1991, David Lynch directed a 30-second teaser trailer for Michael Jackson's album Dangerous at Jackson's request.

-In 1991, David Lynch's relationship with actress Isabella Rossellini ended after living together since 1986.
+In 1991, David Lynch's relationship with Isabella Rossellini ended.

-In 1992, David Lynch and his editor, Mary Sweeney, had a son named Riley Sweeney Lynch.
+In 1992, David Lynch and Mary Sweeney had a son, Riley Sweeney Lynch.

-In 1992, David Lynch co-wrote and directed "Twin Peaks: Fire Walk with Me", which is the film prequel to the Twin Peaks series.
+In 1992, David Lynch co-wrote and directed the film prequel to Twin Peaks, titled "Twin Peaks: Fire Walk with Me".

-In 1993, David Lynch and Monty Montgomery created the three-episode HBO miniseries Hotel Room, which revolves around events that happen in one hotel room on different dates.
+In 1993, David Lynch and Monty Montgomery created the three-episode HBO miniseries Hotel Room, which tells stories happening in one hotel room on different dates.

-1993: Collaboration with Yoshiki on X Japan's music video
+1993: Collaboration with Yoshiki on X Japan's video

 In 1993, David Lynch collaborated with Japanese musician Yoshiki on the video for X Japan's song "Longing ~Setsubou no Yoru~".
-The video was never officially released.
+Although the video was never officially released, Lynch considered some of its frames beautiful.

 1993: Release of The Voice of Love

-In 1993, David Lynch produced and wrote lyrics for Julee Cruise's album The Voice of Love, in collaboration with Angelo Badalamenti.
+In 1993, David Lynch produced and wrote lyrics for Julee Cruise's album, The Voice of Love, in collaboration with Angelo Badalamenti, who wrote the music and also produced.

 In April 1997, David Lynch presented a furniture collection at the prestigious Milan Furniture Fair.